 Facebook Messenger – Facebook’s video chat is a great option as it allows free unlimited calls with up to 50 people.
 However, it may be unsuitable for some party games as only the dominant speaker is shown to all the party guests.

-It’s a good idea to think about alternatives in case your first choice doesn’t work out.
-Also, keep in mind that virtual holiday parties should not last long – one hour is enough to let your workers enjoy a great experience without making them feel like they’re in a long meeting.
+Lastly, consider the technicalities, such as the video conferencing software you’ll use.
+Zoom, Google Hangouts, and Facebook Messenger are popular options, but it’s a good idea to have alternatives in case your first choice doesn’t work out.
+Virtual holiday parties should not last too long – an hour is enough for your workers to enjoy a great experience without feeling like they’re in a long meeting.

 These were our tips on throwing a great virtual holiday party.
 Remember that virtual holiday parties need a bit more organization, so plan your agenda and stick to the schedule.
 Your remote workers will surely appreciate it.